 - Meanwhile, bring a large pot of water to a boil.
 Season generously with salt.
 Add the soba noodles and cook until al dente (just firm to bite).
 Drain and rinse noodles under cold water.
 Allow to drain and set aside in a bowl.

 - Add the kaffir lime leaves, galangal, and fresh ginger to the reduced broth and reduce heat to very low simmer.
 Simmer broth for 15 minutes, before straining broth into another large soup pot (or alternatively, combine kaffir lime leaves, galangal, and ginger and place in a cheesecloth sachet and tie).

 - Return strained broth to heat and season to taste with salt.

 - Whisk in the red curry paste, fish sauce, cayenne pepper, and coconut milk.
-Place over low heat (not simmering, but very hot) and add the coconut, stirring occasionally, until almost cooked.
+Place over low heat (not simmering, but very hot) and add the chicken, stirring occasionally, until it is almost cooked.
 Add the cooked soba noodles and cook just until chicken is tender.